pytorch/botorch/docs/models.md

 ## Other useful models

-* [`ModelList`](../api/models.html#botorch.models.model.ModelList): a multi-output model in which outcomes are modeled independently, as in `ModelListGP`, but the component models do not all need to be GPyTorch models.
+* [`ModelList`](../api/models.html#botorch.models.model.ModelList): a multi-output model container
+  in which outcomes are modeled independently by individual `Model`s (as in `ModelListGP`, but the component models do not all need to be GPyTorch models).
 * [`SingleTaskMultiFidelityGP`](../api/models.html#botorch.models.gp_regression_fidelity.SingleTaskMultiFidelityGP) and
   [`FixedNoiseMultiFidelityGP`](../api/models.html#botorch.models.gp_regression_fidelity.FixedNoiseMultiFidelityGP):
   Models for multi-fidelity optimization.
 For more on Multi-Fidelity BO, see the